-Associated partners: In addition to the organisations formally participating in the EVS activities and holding a valid EVS accreditation, a Strategic EVS project may also involve associated partners from the public or private sector who contribute to the implementation of specific project tasks/activities or support the dissemination and sustainability of the project.
+Associated partners: In addition to the organisations formally participating in the volunteering activities, a project may also involve associated partners from the public or private sector who contribute to the implementation of specific project tasks/activities or support the dissemination and sustainability of the project.
 For contractual management issues, associated partners are not considered as part of the project partners, and they do not receive funding.
 However, their involvement and role in the project and different activities have to be clearly described, as well as how they can bring added value to the planned activities by investing resources and know-how.